RTEMS/rtems-docs/eng/req/items.rst

 is specified.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

-limits
-    The attribute value shall be a :ref:`SpecTypeRuntimePerformanceLimitTable`.

 params
     The attribute value shall be a
     :ref:`SpecTypeRuntimePerformanceParameterSet`.